unoriginalscreenname/personal_health_tracker_app/_plan/design-brief.md

 - **Card grids**: Equal-sized tappable cells, 2-3 columns depending on content
 - **Compact lists**: Horizontal chip-style for small items, vertical cards for detail

+## Component Patterns

+### Tabs
+Underline indicator, not filled backgrounds.
+Icon + label, dim when inactive, bright when active.
+The active state is communicated through a subtle bottom border—no need for heavy color fills that compete with content.

+### Secondary Actions
+Dashed borders for "add" or "log" CTAs (e.g., "Log food", "Add food to this entry").
+These invite action without demanding it.
+The dashed style signals "optional, but here if you need it" rather than a primary action.
+Use accent color at low opacity for the border, accent color for text/icon.

 ## Color Usage

 - Dark slate backgrounds (#0f172a, #1e293b)